 This post may contain affiliate links.
 Please see my disclosure policy.

-I love to top this simple citrus bundt cake with a dusting of snowy powdered sugar or serve slices with creamy scoops of homemade Meyer lemon ice cream (and a glass of bubbly, of course!).
+I love to top slices with a dusting of snowy powdered sugar.
+It’s also fantastic served with creamy scoops of homemade Meyer lemon ice cream or a drizzle of lemon glaze.

-- For maximum citrus flavor, combine sugar and citrus zest in a food processor and process for 1 minute, until finely ground and aromatic.
+Use fresh citrus zest and juice in this cake – I love using a blend of winter citrus like Meyer lemons and tangerines.
+For maximum citrus flavor, combine sugar and citrus zest in a food processor and process for 1 minute, until finely ground and aromatic.

 More sweet citrus recipes you’ll love: